crobin27/security-cam-esp32/web-frontend/README.md

 ## Overview

 The frontend is a static web application built with HTML, CSS, and JavaScript.
 It connects to the S3 bucket where images are stored and dynamically displays the latest captured images.
+Please note that I did use AI tools to build most of this section as my fronted (HTML/JS) skills are limited.

 ### Features